Cartrigger/QCXRSupport/README.md

 How to setup this bot:
-First: Set config.json to your information.
+First: Make a .env file to your information.
+(EXAMPLE ENV)
 Final: (Run index.js) With "node index.js"